adamisom/collab-canvas/docs/phase3/phase3b-multiselect.md

 - `selectedRectangleIds: Set<string>` - All selected rectangle IDs (local state)
 - `primarySelectionId: string | null` - Last clicked rectangle (shows resize handles)
 - **Firebase**: Use existing `selectedBy` field on each rectangle - no schema changes needed
-  - When selecting rectangles, set `selectedBy: userId` on each
+  - When selecting rectangles, check THEN set `selectedBy: userId` sequentially (one at a time)
+  - **Check before each write** to minimize race conditions with other users
-  - When deselecting, clear `selectedBy` on each
+  - When deselecting, clear `selectedBy` on each rectangle
   - Exclusive selection: Can't select rectangles with `selectedBy !== currentUser`
   - Filter rectangles by `selectedBy === userId` to reconstruct selection
+  - **Selection limit**: Maximum 25 rectangles, enforced before Firebase writes

 **Clipboard Updates:**
 - Change `clipboardRectangle` to `clipboardRectangles: Rectangle[]` (plural)